 - If any co-owners are unwilling to opt out consider what further steps to take, as you will be unable to opt out the bundle without their agreement.

-- Also check whether any of the designations in the bundle are licensed, and consider what further steps to take if they are (licensees cannot decide on or implement an opt-out, but you may need to consider the commercial effect of an opt-out on the licensee and discuss it with them).
+- Also check whether any of the designations in the bundle are licensed, and consider what further steps to take if they are (licensees cannot decide on or implement an opt-out, but you may need to consider the commercial effect of an opt-out on any licensee within a contracting member state and discuss it with them).

 - You are now ready to opt out the patent bundle from the UPC's jurisdiction.
 Register at the UPC's online registry and read the information there concerning opt-out applications.
 The procedure is governed by Rule 5 of the Rules of Procedure.